carpentries/sandpaper-docs/learners/migrating-from-styles.md

     if [ ! -s ../$LESSONNAME-invalid.hash ]; then rm ../$LESSONNAME-invalid.hash;fi
     ```
 2. Adjust lesson config file
-    * record lesson creation date in config.yaml: run `git log` and hit <kbd>Shift+G</kbd> to jump to end of file, note down the date when the first commit was made.
-Then, using your favourite text editor, open `config.yaml` and modify the `created` field by replacing `~` with this creation date in YYYY-MM-DD format.
     * **Option 1 (manual):** Using your favourite text editor, open the `config.yaml` file and remove the lines setting the `workbench-beta`, `analytics`, `lang`, and `url` parameters.
     * **Option 2 (using regular expressions):** In Bash, run: